lyang7Netscout/AirwayMechanics/README.md

 These only works with deal.II_7.2.0.
 Too much code change since then.
-TODO:Need a lot of effort to make things work again.
+TODO:Need some effort to make things work again.